rodw/rods-node-util/README.md

 ##### throttled_fork(max,methods,args_for_methods,callback)

-Just like `fork`, but ensuress no more than `max` of the methods are running at the same time.
+Just like `fork`, but ensures no more than `max` of the methods are running at the same time.

 ### StringUtil